 ORDERS DELIVERED BY OUR OWN TRANSPORT:

 Deliveries are ground floor only and to level sites.
+We must be made aware in advance of any parking or access restrictions as a redelivery willl result in additional charges.
 Please check first that you have the correct size and design of door as per your Invoice and that there are no damages to any of the packaging before signing as 'received in good condition'.

 Remove the protective packaging and inform us within 72 hours of any visual defects, the doors should then have a protective treatment applied once unwrapped (see 'EXTERNAL DOOR CARE' and 'INTERNAL DOOR CARE' below)

 ORDERS DELIVERED BY CARRIER: